7 C’s of Communication

 Communicating with the target group (Consideration).
 In order to communicate well, it is important to relate to the target group and be involved.
 By taking the audience into account, the message can be geared towards them.
 Factors that play a role in this are for example: professional knowledge, level of education, age and interests.

 A message is clear when the storyline is consistent and when this does not contain any inconsistencies.
-When facts are mentioned, it is important that there is consistent, supporting information.
+When facts and figures are mentioned, it is important that there is consistent, supporting information.

 Systematically implementing a certain statement or notation also contributes to clear business communication.
 When statements are varied, they will confuse the receiver.